 That’s it.
 These three ingredients offer a healthier beer for health-conscious shoppers who prefer a simple drink without unnecessary additives.
 The light lager is not only light in ingredients, but it also won’t make you feel too bloated and heavy after drinking a few.

 This small list of ingredients results in a bottle containing only 105 calories and 4.5 g of carbs per 11.2 fluid ounces.
-There is no protein or fat in the Stella Artois Solstice Lager.
+There is no protein or fat in Stella Solstice.

-The Stella Artois Solstice Lager may be the company’s attempt to shift away from the rowdy reputation it was given.
-Due to the high alcohol content of the original offerings.
+The Stella Artois Solstice Lager may be the company’s attempt to shift away from the rowdy reputation it was given due to the high alcohol content of its original offerings.
 Containing only 4.5% ABV, the Solstice drink is a great light beer to enjoy if your aim is not to get drunk.

 This is why the golden lager is a great combination with a hot summer’s day, as you pull out a bottle to quench your thirst.
-Whether you are doing chores around the house, having a relaxed business meeting, or relaxing with friends on holiday, the Solstice provides a zesty drink to enjoy.
+Whether you are doing chores around the house, having a relaxed business meeting, or relaxing with friends on a sun filled summer day, Solstice provides a zesty, refreshing drink to enjoy.